gabrielchua/RAGxplorer/README.md

 > This repo is currently linked to the streamlit demo, and these lines were added due to the runtime in the free streamlit deployment env.
 See [here](https://discuss.streamlit.io/t/issues-with-chroma-and-sqlite/47950).

 ## Using the experimental version.

+### Installation
+Enter the following in your terminal
 ```bash
 git clone -b experiment https://github.com/gabrielchua/RAGxplorer.git
 cd RAGxplorer